 Dr. Deborah Van DuinenAssociate Professor of Education

 Deborah Vriend Van Duinen joined the Hope College faculty in 2010.
-She was given the Towsley Research Scholar award in 2013 and in 2014 became the program director of The Big Read Holland Area, a community-wide reading program that takes place in November.
-She is chair of the secondary education team, founder of the education department monthly research colloquies and Hope College’s faculty-student young adult literature book club.
+She was given the Towsley Research Scholar award in 2013 and in 2014 became the program director of NEA Big Read Lakeshore, a community-wide reading program that takes place in November.
 She received the 2016 Michigan Reading Association's Individual Literacy Award for her leadership with The Big Read and with English education.

 She frequently collaborates with English education students and area English high school teachers on research projects and conference presentations.
-She has been on the board of editors for Perspectives, a journal of Reformed thought, since 2012.
+She has been on the board of editors for Reformed Journal since 2012 and serves on the boards of Ready for School and Opportunity Thrive.
+She is also a member of the Michigan Council of Teachers of English Executive Committee.

 AREAS OF expertise

-Deborah writes and teaches in the area of English education, disciplinary literacy and adolescent literacy.
+Deborah writes and teaches in the area of English education, disciplinary literacy, young adult literature and adolescent literacy.
 In her work with preservice teachers, Deborah emphasizes inquiry-based teaching and reflective practices.

 - Ph.D., curriculum, instruction and teacher education, Michigan State University, 2011